LLNL/serac/src/docs/sphinx/dev_guide/state_manager.rst

 ============

-StateManager is a global interface for (as the name suggests) managing state - specfically, the following core components of a simulation:
+StateManager is a global interface for (as the name suggests) managing state - specifically, the following core components of a simulation:

   1. Meshes - instances of ``mfem::ParMesh``
   #.
 Fields - instances of ``serac::FiniteElementState``